twosavoie/gen-ai-recipe-chatbot/README.md

 Once the virtual environment is activated, the beginning of your terminal prompt should display (venv).

 <br>
-Install the necessary modules by running (in both a Mac and Windows):
+Install the necessary modules by running:

+On a Mac:
+`pip3 install -r requirements.txt`

+On Windows:
-`pip install --upgrade openai flask`
+`pip install -r requirements.txt`

 <br>
 To run your code, in the command line run: